CharM17/DDOOT/README.md

 Go to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services

-This is where all Windows Update services are located.
+This is where all Windows Update services are located

 Find the "DoSvc" service (Delivery Optimization)